 - > A key challenge: what is the best balance of policies? e.g. - 1.
-How should we balance tax & welfare-benefit reform with min wages and human capital policies to address low incomes? - 2.
+How should we balance tax & welfare-benefit reform with minimum wages, contract regulation and human capital policies to address low incomes? - 2.
 How should we balance the taxation of top incomes and corporations with competition policy that targets rents of firms and innovators? - Let's turn to some facts - > focus here is on the UK although point to some common features in Europe and North America.